Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 7. Now that the server is running, we can visit our portal by going to [http://localhost:3000](http://localhost:3000) in our browser.

+8. You will notice that your workbook shows All Brands Sales Performance as we have not added any row level security yet.
+We will see changes in this title following the next section.

 ## Row Level Security